quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 - during the 2nd run, one trigger is acquired,
 - during the 3rd run, one trigger is acquired.

-The result would then be the list `[3, 1, 1]`.
+The result would then be the list `[3, 1, 1]` for acquisition index 0.

+In the **sum** bin mode, counts in repeated acquisitions with the same acquisition index are simply accumulated.
+Given the same experiment as above, the returned amount of counts for acquisition index 0 would be `5` with this bin mode.

-In the **average** bin mode, the result is a _distribution_ that maps the trigger count numbers to the number of occurrences of each trigger count number.
+In the **distribution** bin mode, the result is a _distribution_ that maps the trigger count numbers to the number of occurrences of each trigger count number.
 This provides insights into the overall occurrence of triggers when running the acquisition multiple times.
 Let's consider the exact same experimental example as above, where a schedule is executed three times.

 The overall distribution of triggers would be: trigger count of 1 occurred twice, and trigger count of 3 occurred once.
 Hence, the resulting dictionary would be: `{1: 2, 3: 1}`.